dscobol/gem-gnu-DB2/README.md

 Copy docs/Code-prep-bind.txt into the sql directory and rename to: UPDTCUST.sql.
 NOTE: Linux is case-sensitive.
 UPDTCUST must be uppercase.

-Update the top line replacing DB with MURACH, username with the Murach DB userid (typically db2inst1) and the password.
+- Update the top line replacing DB with MURACH, username with the Murach DB userid (typically db2inst1) and the password.

+- Replace "PGM" with "UPDTCUST" in all 3 (.sqb, .cbl, .bnd) locations.

 The "job" is divided into 2 scripts:
-- "prep, bind, compile, and link"
+1. "prep, bind, compile, and link"
-- "run".
+2. "run".

 In the terminal, cd into the jcl directory and run:
 ```